FOR THE SAFETY OF ALL, PLEASE BE ADVISED:

 • Players should ensure that no one is standing close by or in a position to be hit by the club, the ball or any stones, pebbles, twigs or the like when they make a stroke or practice swing.

-• If a player plays a ball in a direction where there is a danger of hitting someone, they should immediately shout a warning.
-The traditional word of warning in such situations is “FORE!”
+• If a player plays a ball in a direction where there is a danger of hitting someone, they should immediately shout “FORE!”

 You are advised to carry a mobile phone to summon assistance in an emergency.